ottenbreit-data-science/aplr/README.md

 ***pip install aplr***

 # Availability
-Currently available for Windows and most Linux distributions.
+Available for Windows, most Linux distributions and MacOS.

 # How to use
 Please see the two example Python scripts [here](https://github.com/ottenbreit-data-science/aplr/tree/main/examples).
 They cover common use cases, but not all of the functionality in this package.